rocicorp/ztunes/README.md

 One important thing to observe here is that the order of updates does matter.
 We recommend, as a default:

 1. Update Postgres schema
-2. Update Zero permissions
-3. Update `zero-cache`
+2. Update `zero-cache`
-4. Update UI in Vercel
+3. Update UI in Vercel

-Because of (2) being after (1) a permission change can be done atomically in the same deploy with schema changes it relies on.

-Because of (4) being at the end UI changes can be deployed atomically that depend on new schema, new permissions, or new version of `zero-cache`.
+Because of (3) being at the end, UI changes can be deployed atomically that depend on new pg schema or new version of `zero-cache`.

 In the case of removing features from your schema you must roll out the UI first, wait for users to update, then separately roll out the schema change.
 See [the Zero docs](https://zero.rocicorp.dev/docs/zero-schema#schema-change-process) for more information on schema changes.